KSP-CKAN/CKAN/policy/de-indexing.md

 When an author gives us explicit and irrevocable permission via a legal document to redistribute their work, we cannot in good faith de-index the mod and still act in the interests of our users. **Whenever possible, mods with permissive licenses will be preserved by the CKAN**, especially when alternate downloads to such mods exist, including those cached by the CKAN's own automated systems.

-It has become clear that in some cases, it is not possible to preserve mods with permissive licenses and have them remain under permissive licenses.
-Therefore, CKAN will not attempt to install permissively-licensed mods when the primary maintainer (or a significant group of maintainers if no single primary maintaner is easily identifiable) requests that the mod be taken off CKAN.
+In some cases it's not possible to install mods via the CKAN and maintain the goodwill of the author(s). **The CKAN will not install any mod when the primary maintainer (or a significant group of maintainers when no primary is identifiable) requests the mod be removed from the CKAN.**

-Additionally, CKAN will maintain a list of authors who have requested that their mods not be added to CKAN without their explicit request.
-(On either a per-version or per mod level)
+Additionally, CKAN will maintain a list of authors who have requested that their mods not be added to CKAN without their explicit request (on either a per-version or per mod level).